Neethu9074/carbon/README.md

 Once executed, verify that it was successful via the usual `yarn run test`.

+### Whitelisting the SSL certificate (Chrome & macOS)
+By default Chrome and other browsers won't accept self-signed SSL certificates.
+To overcome this, we use pre-generated certificates, which you can whitelist in Chrome.
+Described here are the steps to whitelist the local certificate:

+1. Double click the `server.crt` file inside the `cert` directory.
+2. You should get a prompt asking you if you want to add the certificate to a keychain.
+Select the Keychain `System` and press "Add".
+3. You should now see the newly added certificate (local-instana.instana.io) in the list.
+Double click it.
+4. In the new window inside the `Trust` section, set `When using this certificate` to `Always Trust`.
+You may need to reauthenticate after this step.
+5. You're done!
+Close the window and restart Chrome and when you enter the local environment Chrome should display `Secure` next to the URL.

 ## Troubleshooting

 ### I cannot access the local development domain in Chrome due to HSTS!